mudasirmurtaza/Mini-Python-Projects/README.md

 ## Projects

-- [Rent Expense Calculator](./Rent-Expense-Calculator/README.md): A simple tool to calculate rent expenses.
+- [Roommate Expense Calculator](./Rent-Expense-Calculator/README.md): A simple tool to calculate rent expenses.
 - [Rock Paper Scissors](./Rock-Paper-Scissors/README.md): The famous hand game simulation.

 ## How to Run the Projects